mutanio/one-day-of-code/README.md

 [Prototype link:](#)

-`GrouChat is a one-page web app to communicate with your classmates within any browser (Weixin, Chrome...)`
+`GroupChat is a one-page web app to communicate with your classmates within any browser (Weixin, Chrome...)`

 - The list of messages are ordered by time
 - All visitors have the permissions to write and send messages